A simple formalization of alpha-equivalence: Specifying substitutions

 \section{Specifying substitutions}

 The standard way of defining computation in $\lambda$-calculus is through reduction.
-A substitution operator is used where actual arguments must be substituted for formal parameters.
-Namely, when computing the meaning of applying an argument to a function, the term $(\lambda x.\ t)\ u$ reduces to $t$ where the uses of the formal parameter $x$ are replaced by the argument $u$.
+When computing the meaning of applying an argument to a function, the term $(\lambda x.\ t)\ u$ reduces to $t$ where the uses of the formal parameter $x$ are substituted with the argument $u$.
+What makes substitution complicated is its interaction with bound variables and $\alpha$-equivalence.

-The (simple) substitution operator can be formalized in Rocq as the following recursively defined function, using the binary operator \lstinline|=v?| to compare variables for equality:

-However, as is well-known, naively replacing free variable occurrences of $x$ like above could lead to \emph{variable-capture} and break compositionality.
-Suppose we have the term $(\lambda x. (\lambda z.\ x)\ y)\ z$.
-Replacing occurrences of the free variable $x$ with $z$ in $(\lambda z.\ x)\ y$ yields $(\lambda z.\ z)\ y$ which reduces to $y$.
-But on the other hand, $(\lambda z.\ x)\ y$ reduces to $x$ and thus the original term can be reduced to $(\lambda x.\ x)\ z$ which reduces to $z$.
-Thus, we found a violation of compositionality when we use the simple definition for substitution.
-As noted by \citet{curry1958combinatory}, we can avoid variable-capture by using a capture-avoiding definition of substitution, where the key idea is to systematically rename local variables with fresh names.

-We first present capture-avoiding substitution as a relation such that renaming with \emph{any} fresh variable is allowed.
-We write $t[x\to u] \sim v$ to specify that substituting $u$ for $x$ in $t$ may yield $v$.
-Furthermore, for convenience, we write $t[x\to u]$ to specify that any substitution result $v$ where $t[x\to u] \sim v$ is suitable in that position.
-This relation will serve as a specification for the substitution function we will implement in Section~\ref{s:subst_impl}.
-We define the relation based on the structure of the given term.
-The definition of capture-avoiding substitution for variables and applications is the same as for simple substitution.
+To begin with, in this section, we define the (relational) specification of how a correct substitution operator for the $\lambda$-calculus has to behave.
+We then use it later to study and prove the correctness of concrete implementations of substitution.
+Notationally, we write $t[x\to u] \sim v$ to specify that substituting $u$ for $x$ in $t$ yields $v$.
+Further, for convenience, we write $t[x\to u]$ to specify that any substitution result $v$ where $t[x\to u] \sim v$ is suitable in that position.
+The substitution specification is then formally defined as the following relation: